serradura/u-case/README.md

   .on_success { |result| p result[:numbers] } # [6, 6, 18, 18, 38, 66]
 ```

-Note: You can blend any of the [available syntaxes/approaches](#how-to-create-a-flow-which-has-reusable-steps-to-define-a-complex-use-case) to create use case flows - [examples](https://github.com/serradura/u-case/blob/714c6b658fc6aa02617e6833ddee09eddc760f2a/test/micro/cases/flow/blend_test.rb#L5-L35).
+> **Note:** You can blend any [approach](#microcasesflow---how-to-compose-use-cases) to create use case flows - [examples](https://github.com/serradura/u-case/blob/714c6b658fc6aa02617e6833ddee09eddc760f2a/test/micro/cases/flow/blend_test.rb#L5-L35).

 [⬆️ Back to Top](#table-of-contents-)

 #### Is it possible a flow accumulates its input and merges each success result to use as the argument of the next use cases?

 Answer: Yes, it is possible!
-Look at the example below to understand how the data accumulation works inside of the flow execution.
+Look at the example below to understand how the data accumulation works inside of a flow execution.

 ```ruby
 module Users